-We have two shifts available, Monday through Friday.
+We have two shifts available during this time.
 There are no weekend or evening volunteer opportunities.

 We do ask that if you commit to volunteering, to please stay for the entire shift.
 We can not accommodate late arrivals or early departures.

 The following is not-applicable at this time, but included for reference when things get back to normal:

 What will I be doing in the Soup Kitchen?

 We ask volunteers to arrive promptly by 9am.
 You will assist with some light meal prep (cutting vegetables, bagging loose produce, etc.) and cleaning (wiping trays/tables, sweeping/mopping, etc.).
 You may be asked to help in our pantry cellar, assisting with deliveries or organization of stock.